shefing/payload-tools/README.md

    You can choose between **font-color** and **background-color** for better preview of end results.

 4. **✨ [Icon Select](packages/icon-select/)**
-   A handy **icon picker field** for selecting icons within the Payload UI, making it easy to enhance content with visually appealing icons.
+   A handy **icon picker field** for selecting icons within the Payload UI from [flowbite-react-icons](https://flowbite.com/icons/), making it easy to enhance content with visually appealing icons.

 5. **🔗 [Cross-Collection Config](packages/cross-collection/)**
    Customize the default authoring interface **across all collections and globals**.
 Modify component behaviors based on metadata, with the flexibility to exclude specific collections when needed.